 Ipsita believes that certain places on earth have a restless energy and sensitive people can sense it.
 Taking the Ratnavati-Singhia story forward, she believes that Bhangarh was probably the seat of magic where people came for physical & mental healing or to attain their spiritual gains.
 She conjectures that locals still come here to exorcize women who are possessed.
 She saw a live example of this during her visit.
 While saying this she refers to the long rows of small rooms on the premises which cannot be homes or even shops.
 Some of these are double storeyed with steps in the corner leading to upper floors.

 Ipsita senses strange energy in the large Banyan trees that engulf some of the fort structures.
-Her compass needles she said were quivering and spinning near trees constantly.
+The compass needles she said were quivering and spinning near trees constantly.
 At places, her team’s cameras went blank – which is strange.
 I was conscious of this and my simple point and shoot camera seem to have captured all the images well.

 In the two dark rooms at the end of the corridor in main palace building, Ipsita found the fire rituals being performed.
 She says she not only senses the magical powers of the past but the fact that they are being kept alive by present-day rituals.
 She says the rituals are disturbing the energies at Bhangarh, and we must allow them to rest.

-Ipsita says her sensitive cameras captured strange display of light – which is difficult to explain.
+Ipsita says her sensitive cameras captured a strange display of light – which is difficult to explain.
 She strongly believes that Bhangarh is not a military fort but a magical fort.
 The palace is built on a natural rise underneath which is a source of natural spring water.

 Ipsita talks about the strange behavior of her team post the Bhangarh Fort visit.